celzero/rethink-app/README.md

 - Practice what you preach: Be obsessively private and secure.

 ## Backstory
 Internet censorship (sometimes ISP-enforced and often times government-enforced), unabated dragnet surveillance (by pretty much every company and app) stirred us upon this path.
-The three of us university classmates, [Mohammed](https://www.linkedin.com/in/hussain-mohammed-2525a626/), [Murtaza](https://www.linkedin.com/in/murtaza-aliakbar/), [Santhosh](https://www.linkedin.com/in/santhosh-ponnusamy-2b781244/), got together in late 2019 in the sleepy town of Coimbatore, India to do something about it.
-Our main gripe was there were all these wonderful tools that people could use but couldn't, either due to cost or due to inability to grok Computer specific jargon.
+The three of us university classmates, [Mohammed](https://www.linkedin.com/in/hussain-mohammed-2525a626/), [Murtaza](https://www.linkedin.com/in/murtaza-aliakbar/), [Santhosh](https://www.linkedin.com/in/santhosh-ponnusamy-2b781244/) got together in late 2019 in the sleepy town of Coimbatore, India to do something about it.
+Our main gripe was there were all these wonderful tools that people could use but couldn't, either due to cost or due to inability to grok Computer-specific jargon.
 A lot has happened since we started and a lot has changed but our focus has always been on Android and its 2B+ unsuspecting users.
 The current idea is a year old, and has been in the works for about 4 months now, with the pandemic derailing a bit of progress, and a bit of snafu with abandoning our previous version in favour of the current fork, which we aren't proud of yet, but it is a start.
 All's good now that we've won a grant from the [Mozilla Builders MVP program](https://builders.mozilla.community/) to go ahead and build this thing that we wanted to... do so faster... and not simply sleep our way through the execution.
 I hope you're excited but not as much as us that you quit your jobs for this like we did.

 ## License